galv-team/galv-backend/README.md

 The `demo` instance is published every week.
 It will use the `DEMO_BACKEND_VERSION` listed in `.github/workflows/demo.yml` as the version to deploy.

-You can also trigger the workflow manually, or by pushing to a `demo` or `demo-*` branch.
+You can also trigger the workflow manually, or by pushing a commit that updates the demo version in the demo workflow file.

 ### GitHub Actions

 We use a fairly complicated GitHub Actions flow to ensure we don't publish breaking changes.
 When you push to a branch, we do the following:
+- Configure workflows
-- Run the tests
+- Run tests
-  - If tests succeed, and branch or tag is `v*.*.*`, we check compatibility with the previous version
-    - If the API_VERSION in `backend_django/config/settings_base.py` is different to the branch/tag name, fail.
-    - If incompatible, and we're not publishing a new major version, fail.
-    - Create clients for TypeScript (axios) and Python
+- Build and publish documentation
-    - Create a docker image hosted on GitHub Packages
+- Build and publish OpenAPI spec
+- Build and publish API client libraries
+- Build and publish Docker images
-    - Create a GitHub release
+- Issue a GitHub release
+- Deploy staging instance
+- Deploy demo instance

+The `configure-workflows.yml` action is run on every push to the repository, and it determines which workflows to run based on the branch/tag and the contents of the repository.
+For example, tests will only run if core files have changed, and documentation will only build if the `docs` directory has changed.

+We always check to ensure that the version (if any) that the push is on matches the `API_VERSION` in `galv_backend/config/settings_base.py`.
+If it doesn't, the action will fail.

+We also check for breaking changes in the OpenAPI spec.
+If there are breaking changes, the action will fail unless the version is a major version.

-To run the compatibility checks locally, run the following command:
+To run the OpenAPI compatibility checks locally, run the following command:

 ```bash
 docker-compose run --rm check_spec